Kalmyk Khanate: Period of self-rule, 1630–1724

-To encourage the release of Oirat cavalrymen in support of its military campaigns, the Tsarist government increasingly relied on the provision of monetary payments and dry goods to the Oirat Khan and the Oirat nobility.
+To encourage the release of Oirat cavalrymen in support of its military campaigns, the Tsarist government increasingly relied on the provision of monetary payments, weapons, and dry goods to the Oirat Khan and the Oirat nobility.
 In that respect, the Tsarist government treated the Oirats as it did the Cossacks.
-The provision of monetary payments and dry goods, however, did not stop the mutual raiding, and in some instances, both sides failed to fulfill their promises.
+The provision of monetary payments and dry goods, however, did not stop the mutual raiding, and in some instances, both sides failed to fulfil their promises.

-Another significant incentive the Tsarist government provided to the Oirats was tariff-free access to the markets of Russian border towns, where the Oirats were permitted to barter their herds and the items they obtained from Asia and their Muslim neighbors in exchange for Russian goods.
+The Tsarist government provided the Oirats with tariff-free access to the markets of Russian border towns, where the Oirats were permitted to barter their herds and the goods they had obtained from Asia and their Muslim neighbors for Russian goods.
 Trade also occurred with neighboring Turkish tribes under Russian control, such as the Tatars and the Bashkirs, with whom intermarriage became common.
 This trading arrangement provided substantial benefits, monetary and otherwise, to the Oirat tayishis, noyons and zaisangs.

 Fred Adelman described this era as the Frontier Period, lasting from the advent of the Torghut under Kho Orluk in 1630 to the end of the great Khanate of Kho Orluk's descendant, Ayuka Khan, in 1724, a phase accompanied by little discernible acculturative change (Adelman, 1960:14–15):

-There were few sustained interrelations between Kalmyks and Russians in the frontier period.
-Routine contacts consisted in the main of seasonal commodity exchanges of Kalmyk livestock and the products thereof for such nomad necessities as brick tea, grain, textiles and metal articles, at Astrakhan, Tsaritsyn and Saratov.
-This was the kind of exchange relationship between nomads and urban craftsmen and traders in which the Kalmyks traditionally engaged.
-Political contacts consisted of a series of treaty arrangements for the nominal allegiance of the Kalmyk Khans to Russia, and the cessation of mutual raiding by Kalmyks on the one hand and Cossacks and Bashkirs on the other.
-A few Kalmyk nobles became russified and nominally Christian who went to Moscow in hope of securing Russian help for their political ambitions on the Kalmyk steppe.
-Russian subsidies to Kalmyk nobles, however, became an effective means of political control only later.
-Yet gradually the Kalmyk princes came to require Russian support and to abide by Russian policy.

 During the era of Ayuka Khan, the Kalmyk Khanate reached its peak of military and political power.
 The Khanate experienced economic prosperity from free trade with Russian border towns, Qing China, and their Muslim neighbors.
-During this era, Ayuka Khan also kept close contacts with his Oirat kinsmen in Dzungaria, as well as the Dalai Lama in Tibet.
+During this era, Ayuka Khan also kept close contact with his Oirat kinsmen in Dzungaria, as well as the Dalai Lama in Tibet.